asdfractal/yggdrasil-labs/README.md

 #### User Profile
 * User Profile dashboard with inner navbar.
 Display and update personal information, access technical support, manage bookings and view order history
+* Option during checkout to save data to profile automatically
 * Auto generation of a personal key once a purchase is made that gives clients access to the business' mobile app for managing products

 #### Products & Reviews